-A latest worldwide survey underscores how dental care in the school environment is significantly helping to guarantee social equality and healthy life in dental health even in developing countries.
+A latest worldwide survey underscores how dental care in the school environment is significantly helping to guarantee social equality in dental health.
+Even in developing countries, these results still stand.

-The good news is that World Health Organization’s (WHO) so-called Health Promoting Schools Initiative is gradually getting rid of social inequalities in terms of dental health.
+Fortunately, there’s good news.
+The World Health Organization’s (WHO) Health Promoting Schools Initiative is gradually getting rid of social inequalities in dental care.

-It is worthy to remark that schools which offer all kids education in disease prevention and dental health are commonly well-placed to set kids on the right pathway to a healthy lifestyle all through their lives.
+It is worthy to remark that schools, which offer kids education in disease prevention and dental health, are well-positioned to set kids on the right path to a healthy life.

-The biggest threat to further improve dental health in countries that are regarded as low-income is lack of trained staff and financial resources.
-Educational institutes in impoverished countries, hence, dedicate little to no time to dental care, and these equivalently make only very definite use of fluoride in preventive care.
-Moreover, the healthy educational institutes in low-income nations find it more difficult to share experiences as well as outcomes.
+The biggest threat to further improve dental health in low-income countries is the lack of trained staff and financial resources.
+Thus, educational institutes in impoverished countries dedicate little to no time to dental care training.

-It is fundamental to know that social inequality in dental care and health is a weighty problem all over the globe as stated by researches.
-In the same way, inequality is perceived as greater in developing nations where people are fighting with a rising number of children suffering from toothache, scarce resources, kids afflicted with HIV or AIDS and other infectious diseases and also lack of highly-trained healthcare staff and preventive measures.
+It is fundamental to know that social inequality in dental care and health is a hefty problem all over the globe, according to researchers.
+Additionally, inequality is greater in developing nations where people are suffering with a rising number of toothaches, scarce resources, kids afflicted with HIV or AIDS and other infectious diseases, and lack of preventive measures.

-In point of fact, even wealthy nations like Denmark encounter social inequalities that have something to do with dental care in spite of the reality that dental health is currently much more advanced among adults and kids today.
-Financially and socially disadvantaged groups have greater rates of oral complications and caries as compared with more well-to-do groups.
+In fact, even wealthy nations like Denmark encounter social inequalities with dental care.
+Yet, we automatically assume dental health is much more advanced among adults and kids today, but this isn’t universal.
+As a result, financially- and socially-disadvantaged groups have greater rates of oral complications.